 PAR BULB APPLICATIONS

 With options in color temperature and beam spread, your ability to create the perfect lighting for each room in your home or office has never been greater.
-Make sure you take time understand the exact feel and function that you're hoping to achieve with your lighting, and consult one of our in-store experts to assist in selecting the perfect bulbs for your needs.
+Make sure you take time to understand the exact feel and function that you're hoping to achieve with your lighting, and consult a Batteries Plus Bulbs expert to assist in selecting the perfect bulbs for your needs.